urmilagurung/LanguageModel/README.md

-# Language Model
+# SciFi Language Model

 ## Overview
 This repository contains a language model project developed using TensorFlow and other Python libraries.
 The project focuses on text generation using LSTM (Long Short-Term Memory) networks.

 ## Dataset
-The dataset used is the 'internet_archive_scifi_v3.txt', which is a collection of science fiction literature.
+The dataset used is a collection of science fiction literature.

 ## Features
 - Text preprocessing and character index mapping